The Cuprite Mine

 • Location: Albany County, Wyoming

-Featuring historical workings from the year 1900 including a 954’ drift tunnel, a connecting 165’ incline shaft, a concrete braced tunnel-way, small creek and lakeside frontage.
+It features historical workings from the year 1900 including remnants of a 954’ foot concrete braced tunnelway, a small creek, and lakeside frontage.

 (Currey, 1965).